Updated: February 9, 2021

 Money gurus will say that you should have an emergency fund.
 The specific details of how much an emergency fund should be will differ from one adviser to another.

-Some say it’s 6 months, others say it’s 8 months, and there are those that say 12 months.
+Some say it’s 6 months, others say it’s 8 months, and some say 12 months.
 Realize that it doesn’t matter at this point.
 Because again… the premium lesson to learn is that you should have an emergency fund.

 If you’re new to financial planning and money management, these premium lessons are your key to jumpstarting your journey towards financial freedom.
 Just follow these premium lessons — and you should do well financially by the time you learn and apply them.